 Why you shouldn’t leave padlocks in Paris

 Don’t get me wrong, I’m far from an unromantic grinch.
 Generally speaking, I do realise most people leaving these love locks on bridges and other structures are well-meaning.
 They’re caught up in the romance of it all… I get that.
 I’m not judging the majority of these people, I mean… It is a nice idea in theory to leave a piece representing you and your lover behind forever, right?

-I’m not sure if many people don’t realise or seem to mind that their eternal lock they’re leaving behind is only as eternal as it takes for the padlock to rust… Which isn’t very long, at all.
+I’m not sure if many people don’t realise or seem to mind that their eternal lock they’re leaving behind is only as eternal as it takes for the padlock to rust or authorities to come along with bolt cutters… Which isn’t very long, at all.

 Origins of love locks

 In my earliest travels 10 years ago, it seemed love locks were an emerging trend.
 I visited 16 countries in Europe that trip and have to admit I can only really remember seeing padlocks in Rome and Paris, they were very few of them.
 At first I didn’t even know why they were there!